 Coaxial-based sensors are generally highly economical and easy to deploy while fiber optic sensors require zero electronics on the perimeter and may be more cost-effective for larger facilities.

 Videos analytics are a cost-effective means to augment security by leveraging the site’s existing surveillance infrastructure:

-- Outdoor people and vehicle tracking analytics – Can be used to implement virtual zones and tripwires that track individuals and vehicles both near and inside the perimeter.
+- Outdoor people and vehicle tracking – Can be used to implement virtual zones and tripwires that track individuals and vehicles both near and inside the perimeter.
 Unlike simple motion detection, these analytics are designed to reject background vegetation movement and shadows.
 Early detection outside the perimeter can be used to direct PTZ cameras or switch to higher resolution recording, so that if the fence-mounted sensors detect an intrusion, high quality video is instantly available.
 The same analytics can also be used inside the perimeter to track the movement of people and vehicles once inside.

-- Face and license plate recognition – Improves overall security management by automatically identifying maintenance personnel and automating the tracking of vehicles.
+- Face recognition and license plate recognition – Improves overall security management by automatically identifying maintenance personnel and automating the tracking of vehicles.
 When integrated with an access control system, these analytics can be used to unlock gates as well as place security zones under temporary access or mask.

 Obtain Situational Awareness